arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

   - Flash
   - SRAM
   - EEPROM
-author: 'José Bagur, Taddy Chung'
+author: 'Arduino, José Bagur, Taddy Chung'
 ---

-A microcontroller unit (also known as MCU) is an integrated circuit (IC) typically used to perform specific applications or tasks.
+A microcontroller unit (also known as a MCU) is an integrated circuit (IC), typically used to perform specific applications or tasks.
 Usually, this type of IC gathers information or data from its surroundings, process it, and generates specific outputs according to the gathered data.
 Microcontrollers today are everywhere; they are an essential part of modern embedded systems that can be found practically everywhere in our world, from smartwatches to electric vehicles; they are even on the Martian surface right now.

-One essential part of a microcontroller is its **memory**; memory stores information temporarily or permanently in microcontrollers and can be used for several purposes.
-This article talks about memory organization in microcontrollers, focusing on those present in Arduino® boards.
-Also, several ways to manage, measure, and optimize memory usage in Arduino-based systems are discussed in the article.
+One essential part of a microcontroller is its **memory**; memory stores information temporarily or permanently in microcontrollers, and can be used for several purposes.
+In this article, we will explore memory organization in microcontrollers, focusing on those present in Arduino® boards.
+We will also explore several ways to manage, measure, and optimize memory usage in Arduino-based systems are discussed in the article.

 ## What is Memory?